youngjuene/Sa2VA/README.md

 ## News

+- [x] Sa2VA serves as the first and third solutions for 4th PVUW Workshop@CVPR 2025.
-We plan to release the Qwen-VL-based Sa2VA model next month!
+- [x] We plan to release the Qwen-VL-based Sa2VA model for the next version!
 Please stay tuned.

 ## Opensource progress